smcclab/smc-course/_workshops/04-envelopes-note-structure.md

 3. to start using processing sound with more effects.

-4. **to get your laptop ensemble assignment for the rest of the semester!**
+4. **to get your ensemble assignment for the rest of the semester!**

-### Laptop Ensemble Assignment
+### Ensemble Assignment

 So far you have been jamming with a new group of computer musicians each week getting to know lots of people in your workshop.
-Now that you are settled in your workshop we are going to divide you into _laptop ensembles_ that you will work with for the rest of the semester.
+Now that you are settled in your workshop we are going to divide you into _ensembles_ that you will work with for the rest of the semester.
-In particular, you will collaborate with this ensemble for your _laptop ensemble_ assessment, and for the two _group_ computer music diaries.
+In particular, you will collaborate with this ensemble for your final assessment, and for the two _group_ computer music diaries.
 The reason we **set** these groups now is so that you have time to get to know everybody over the two low-stakes group diaries before you need to prepare your assessment.
 This doesn't mean you will never speak to the rest of the class (we still do randomised jams each week), just that you have your own close collaborators to learn from over the semester.

-Laptop Ensembles in SMC have **four or five** students in them.
+Laptop ensembles in SMC have **four or five** students in them.
 This means that in your workshop group of 20--25 students there will be 5 or 6 ensembles.
 Your tutors already know the number and size of each group based on the number of people in your workshop so the task in week 4 workshop is to:

 1. fill the ensemble groups appropriately
-2. give each laptop ensemble a name
+2. give each ensemble a name
 3. decide on a time to create and record your week 5 _group computer music diary_

 {:.warn-box}